The past two years have seen unprecedented uncertainty around the physical workplace.

 4. Early release of spaces that are not being used

-The VergeSense Spatial Intelligence Platform ™ generates occupancy data to inform decisions around wasted or unused space.
+The VergeSense Occupancy Intelligence Platform generates occupancy data to inform decisions around wasted or unused space.

 If the data indicates that occupancy is no longer detected during a scheduled meeting, the reserved space is automatically released.
 This allows the space to be used by someone else.

-The most unique spatial intelligence capability on the market
+The most only occupancy intelligence capability on the market

 The future of work is unpredictable